MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

 Before you execute the steps in [Test queries to the managed domain](/azure/active-directory-domain-services/tutorial-configure-ldaps#test-queries-to-the-managed-domain), do the following steps to enable the testing to succeed.

-   1. In the portal, visit the overview page for the Azure Entra Domain Services instance.
+   1. In the portal, visit the overview page for the Microsoft Entra Domain Services instance.
    1. In the Settings area, select **Properties**.
    1. In the right of the page, scroll down until you see **Admin group**.
 Under this heading should be a link for **AAD DC Administrators**.
 Select that link.
    1. In the **Manage** section, select **Members**.